Chairperson: Mark S. Boley

 510 Classical Mechanics I. (3) Philosophical underpinnings of the variational principles; Lagrangian and Hamiltonian formulations of mechanics; Hamilton-Jacobi Theory; connection with quantum mechanics and quantum field theory; applications to constrained motion, central-force problems, rigid-body dynamics, and small oscillations.
 Prerequisite: PHYS 311 or equivalent.

-520 Electromagnetic Theory I. (3) General solutions of boundary value problems in electrostatics and magnetostatics, multipoles, macroscopic media, Maxwell's equations, conservation laws, plane EM waves, wave guides, resonant cavities.
+520 Electromagnetic Theory I. (3) Modern approach to electromagnetism as a classical field theory, and general solutions of boundary value problems in electrostatics and magnetostatics, multipoles, macroscopic media, Maxwell’s equations, and conservation laws.
 Prerequisite: PHYS 420 or equivalent.

 528 Advanced Modern Optics.
 (3) Diffraction theory utilizing Fourier analysis, transformation properties of lens systems, spatial filtering, information processing.
 Prerequisite: PHYS 428 or equivalent.